dsatlse/dsatlse.github.io/content/events/2020/internship-panel.md

 + **Wian**: Know one language - recommends Python - as it ahs libraries for statistical models, but also  teaches general software engineering.
 Also strive for a good mathematical / statistical background.

 #### Top Tip
-+ **Aaron**: Don't be afraid to apply and ask others for advice
++ **Aaron**: Don't be afraid to apply!
+The tech industry isn't as scary as you might think!
+Be sure to ask others for help!

 + **Derek**: Apply as early as you can; the later you apply the more people you compete with.
-Make your skills stand up on your CV.
+Make sure to have your skills clearly shown in your CV!
+(Initially rejected by Bank of England but called again due to DS experience on CV)

-+ **Jeria**: Be open minded about the industries you consider - e.g. governmental departments
++ **Jeria**: Be open minded about the industries you consider - e.g. governmental departments.
+There are tech opportunities everywhere!

-+ **Maja**: Be willing to learn.
++ **Maja**: Be willing to learn and well rounded and dynamic!
+Read the News!
+Also Women please apply!
+It's not just a men's field.
 Dont be afraid to apply - just go for it!

-+ **Mun Fai**: Take as many maths, stats, econometrics courses as you can - especially if you want to break into data science - vs a CS student your programming skills would not be as strong
++ **Mun Fai**: Take as many maths, stats, econometrics courses as you can - especially if you want to break into data science - vs a CS student your programming skills would not be as strong, but you can excel in understanding the mathematical side.

-+ **Wian**: Specialise in a particular area -  NLP, CV, time series.
++ **Wian**: Specialise in a particular area -  Natural Language Processing, Computer Vision, Time Series.
 Be creative, don't just fit a model.
 Do more than what is expected.